Happy 2019! I created another resolutions site and 2018 year in

 Teach Tyler to ride a bike without training wheels.
-It took a lot of trials and tribulations but ladies and gentleman I am proud to announce he did it.
-As a matter of fact he’s actually outgrown the bike in the video and got a new 18″ bike for Christmas.
+It took a lot of trials and tribulations but ladies and gentlemen I am proud to announce he did it.
+As a matter of fact, he’s actually outgrown the bike in the video and got a new 18″ bike for Christmas.
 Hard to believe he’ll be 7 years old in May.

 The next resolution is to focus more time on stretching and becoming more flexible.
-This is going to sound lame but at 36 I’m just now starting to realize the aches and pains of ageing.
-I’ve never been flexible but I’m probably one of the least physically flexible people I know and I think that is very unhealthy because as I age I’m realizing how important it is.
+This is going to sound lame, but at 36 I’m just now starting to realize the aches and pains of aging.
+I’ve never been flexible, but I’m probably one of the least physically flexible people I know, and I think that is very unhealthy because as I age I’m realizing how important it is.

-You might think “getting a new job” would be a 2014 resolution but I don’t think I’m going to add that one.
+You might think “getting a new job” would be a 2014 resolution, but I don’t think I’m going to add that one.
 I’ve been doing a lot of thinking and have come to a number of new realizations as of late.
-This is one of the most unique times in my life and I’m not wasting a day.
+This is one of the unique times in my life, and I’m not wasting a day.
 I want to be the best “Person” I can be in 2014 and beyond!
 Here’s to a great 2014.

 Today I was driving to work and was at the right place at the wrong time.
-As soon as I merged onto 580 going west bound I saw a Range Rover make a very hard left to avoid the car in front of him which caused it to flip onto the roof of the car twice.
+As soon as I merged onto 580 going westbound I saw a Range Rover make a very hard left to avoid the car in front of him which caused it to flip onto the roof of the car twice.
 The most difficult thing to see was I saw the man driving the vehicle get ejected from the car and thrown high up into the air and onto the highway.
-Something else I’ll never forget is as the car was flipping a bunch of dust and debris was in the air and all the sudden that dust turned pink.
-It was like I was watching a movie right before me but I obviously knew it wasn’t.
-Cars immediately stopped just before the location where the SUV came to a stop and we all sat there for a moment not quite sure what to think or do.
+Something else I’ll never forget is as the car was flipping a bunch of dust and debris was in the air and all of a sudden that dust turned pink.
+It was like I was watching a movie right before me, but I obviously knew it wasn’t.
+Cars immediately stopped just before the location where the SUV came to a stop, and we all sat there for a moment not quite sure what to think or do.
 It was like time stood still for a moment.
-I drove my car onto the shoulder of the highway so I could call 911.
+I drove my car onto the shoulder of the highway, so I could call 911.